 Couve tonchuda or Portuguese Kale.
 A bit more heat tolerant than other kales, for a longer harvest period on either end of winter season.
 Leaves are large, flat, rounded, similar to collard, but very large and with very prominent white veins, earning some strains a variety name of “costata,” meaning “ribbed.”
 The leaves are more succulent, and the flavor is more cabbage-like than other kales.
 The fleshy stems or petioles are enjoyed as well.
-Definitely an exciting addition to an already illustrious.
+Definitely an exciting addition to an already illustrious group.

 - 6-12 hours of Sun